-5. How are school meals reimbursed through Community Eligibility?
+5. How are school meals reimbursed through CEP?

 The percentage of identified students is multiplied by the 1.6 multiplier.
 This percentage is then applied to the total school breakfast and lunch counts to determine USDA reimbursement rates.
+The product of the identified student percentage and the 1.6 multiplier is the percentage of meals served that will be reimbursed at the Federal "free" rate; any remaining percentage will be reimbursed at the Federal "paid" rate.
 For example, if the percentage of identified students in a school is 62.5 percent (or more), the school's reimbursement rate would be 100 percent (62.5 percent x 1.6 multiplier = 100 percent), and it would be reimbursed at the Federal "free" rate for each breakfast and lunch served.
-Similarly, a school with 56.3 percent identified students would be reimbursed for 90 percent (56.3 percent x 1.6 multiplier = 90 percent) of the breakfasts and lunches served at the Federal "free" reimbursement rate; the remaining 10 percent would be reimbursed at the Federal "paid" reimbursement rate.3
+Similarly, a school with 56.3 percent identified students would be reimbursed for 90 percent (56.3 percent x 1.6 multiplier = 90 percent) of the breakfasts and lunches served at the Federal "free" reimbursement rate; the remaining 10 percent would be reimbursed at the Federal "paid" reimbursement rate.4